Jump to content

 Rafik seemed to grow more uncomfortable, as if he was choosing how much to say and finally he caved.
 "I'm invoking the roommate clause."

-The roommate clause was an age-old bond of trust that went back to when they had shared an apartment with Jeff back when Will had first returned to Ottawa after graduating from Kings university.
-Those were the days in a cramped Sandy Hill apartment, of Kraft dinners, and of the mistakes that came with being out in the world for the first time.
-It was a mutual promise that whatever was discussed between roommates stayed between roommates and was usually reserved for those sacred conversations, the one that could land a roommate in serious trouble.
+The roommate clause was an age-old bond of trust that went back to cramped University dormrooms that he had shared with Jeff.
+Kings College, pokey rooms, out dated cinderblock walls, and exactly two feet separating their beds.
+There were no secrets, no lies, just trust and Kraft dinners, and of the mistakes that came with being out in the world for the first time.
+It was a mutual promise that whatever was discussed or seen between roommates stayed between roommates and was usually reserved for those sacred conversations, the one that could land a roommate in serious trouble.
 Will had invoked it a few times over the years, usually when he confided a secret about Andrew.

-"We're not roommates anymore," Will reminded as he leaned on the balcony, "but I can make an exception this once, what's on your mind, old man?"
+"We've never been roommates," Will reminded as he leaned on the balcony, "but I can make an exception this once, what's on your mind?"

-"I'm serious, man," Rafik stressed as he took another drag on his cigarette; he was uncharacteristically anxious for some reason.
+"I'm serious, man," Rafik stressed as he took another drag on his cigarette; he was uncharacteristically anxious for the narcissist he was.
+Usually Rafik was oblivious to what others thought of him.

 "Alright," Will said as he grew more serious.
 He watched as Jared and Andrew rounded the top of the street on their return trip; they carried a two-four between them and laughed at something or other.
 Will looked over at Rafik and waited.